IgrecL/japanese/README.md

 ### Manga

-Manga are pretty hard to read at first, because sentences are shorts and sometime use very specific vocabulary.
+Manga can be hard to read at first, because sentences are short and sometime use very specific vocabulary.

 * [Itazuraneko Manga](https://itazuraneko.neocities.org/library/manga.html): a lot of raw manga
-* [Tachiyomi](https://github.com/tachiyomiorg/tachiyomi): you can bulk download japanes manga through Tachiyomi and export them to your computer afterwards
+* [Tachiyomi](https://github.com/tachiyomiorg/tachiyomi): you can bulk download Japanesee manga through Tachiyomi and export them to your computer afterwards

 ### Books

-In my opinion, reading books is the best way of enhancing your understanding of Japanese grammar and discovering a lot of words.
+In my opinion, reading books is the best way to enhance your understanding of Japanese grammar and discover new words.
 Unlike reading manga, you don't get extra information from the drawings, and the sentences are more advanced and formal.
 The good news is that books are pretty easy to find.<br>
 I recommend having an English translation of the book you're reading, alongside the Japanese version.
 Advanced Japanese syntax can be quite confusing, and you may think you understood the meaning of a sentence when in reality you mistook a grammatical form for another.

 * [Aozora Bunko](https://mega.nz/file/QIgWWLZI#HA5saYu51Gu6h23VLbysIMJ9Lms-RV5EIa19Q8kXApU): ~15,000 royalty-free Aozora Bunko books